Written by

 Why even the best template has limitations at scale

 A well-designed quality monitoring form gives you the right scoring criteria.
-But manual form-filling creates problems for high-volume B2C sales teams.
+But manual form-filling creates problems for high-volume call center teams.

 Manual review doesn't cover enough calls